Biaoo/lca-domain-embedding/README.md

 ## Data Scale (this experiment)

+- Data source: TianGong LCA data.
+The original records are in the Tidas structured format (process/flow plus metadata fields), and are converted into a retrieval-friendly text form for building the evaluation set.
 - Train: 17,037 query-doc pairs
 - Eval: 1,893 queries / 3,786 corpus docs / 1,893 qrels